 Speaking of which…

 14. Date someone who speaks the target language and not your native language.
 Talk about investment and motivation.
 You’ll be fluent in a month.
 And best of all, if you make them mad or do something wrong, you can claim that it was lost in translation.

 15. If you can’t find someone cute who will put up with you, find a language buddy online.
-There are a number of websites of foreigners who want to learn English who would be willing to trade practice time in their native language for practice in yours.
-Live Mocha is a great resource for this (I’m not a huge fan of their lessons, but the ability to video chat with other members is priceless).
+There is a number of websites of foreigners who want to learn English who would be willing to trade practice time in their native language for practice in yours.
+Here is an overview of language exchange websites and apps.
+(The reviews are written by Bilingua, which is itself one of the apps reviewed, so take their bias into account.)

 16. Facebook chat + Google Translate = Winning.